SkymanOne/folidity/reports/main.typ

 === Statements <Chapter:Statements>

-In contrast with expressions, statements are resolved iteratively.
+Statements are resolved iteratively.
 Starting with the variable declaration, we first resolve the assigned expression if any, and then add it to the current symbol table in the function's scope with resolved or annotated type.
 Further reassignment of the variable simply updates the current entry in the table if the variable is mutable, that is, it has been annotated with the `mut` keyword.

 `If-Else` blocks are resolved by first resolving the conditional expression, and resolving the list of statements in the body, then `else` statements are resolved if any.
 Since the `else` statements can be another `if`, we achieve `else if {}` block.